What is a bisphosphonate?

 The binding interactions of bisphosphonates with hydroxyapatite are extremely important to their therapeutic action in vivo.
 Bisphosphonates with different binding affinities will differ in uptake, distribution on the skeleton, duration of action, diffusion within bone.4 These properties affect the potency and side effects of the drug in clinical use and are thus of great interest to pharmaceutical researchers.

-In order to study uptake an distribution in the skeleton, binding to hydroxyapatite, and uptake by osteoclasts, many fluorescently labeled analogues of bisphosphonates have been developed.5,6 One powerful method for producing labeled analogues employs an epoxide ring-opening reaction to introduce a primary amine functionality to N-heterocyclic bisphosphonates and phosphonocarboxylates.7 The amine-functionalized molecules can then be labeled using readily available activated-acid fluorophores.
+Fluorescently labeled analogues of bisphosphonates are used to image and study uptake and distribution of bisphosphonates in the skeleton.5,6 One powerful method for producing labeled analogues employs an epoxide ring-opening reaction to introduce a primary amine functionality to N-heterocyclic bisphosphonates and phosphonocarboxylates.7 The amine-functionalized molecules can then be labeled using readily available activated-acid fluorophores.
 These analogues have been used to study the skeletal distribution and uptake of bisphosphonates by various cell types in vivo, giving insight into their mechanisms of action and potential effects.5,8 Bisphosphonates labeled using this technique generally retain the relative binding affinities of the parent compounds.
 Using fluorophores with different emission ranges, they can be used for simultaneous studies of multiple bisphosphonates with different affinities to elucidate their relative distributions in bone and cells.6 These kinds of studies can shed light on reasons why different drugs have different efficacy and side-effect profiles and help screen novel drug candidates with respect to distribution and binding affinity.

 Given their effective therapeutic use for a wide range of diseases and their potential to treat other conditions, bisphosphonates and phosphonocarboxylates will remain a topic of intense research for some time.
 Fluorescent labeling has given considerable insight into their behavior both in vitro and in vivo and will continue to be an indispensible technique in bisphosphonate research.